sanjayapoudel/MockAPI/readme.txt

     http://mochajs.org
  - node_module nock is used for mocking http respose/API calls. https://github.com/pgte/nock
- - request module is used for making http requests to nock service/module. https://github.com/request/request
+ - request module is used for creating/making http requests to nock service/module. https://github.com/request/request

  To run the functional tests from inside inside /test/test.js